sdss/autoscheduler/documentation/README.txt

+!!!!
+IMPORTANT !!!!
+Right now, this and 'autoscheduler diagram.pdf' are NOT the most updated version of the autoscheduler API.
+Look at wiki/Software/Autoscheduler on the trac to view the most up-to-date changes.

 ==== HOW TO RUN ====
 The autoscheduler can be run in two ways: on the command line, or through a web API interface.